base2Services/cloudformation-custom-resources-python/README.md

 - `Destination` - Destination bucket and prefix in `s3://bucket-name/destination-prefix` format
 - `CannedAcl` - Canned ACL for created objects in destination No optional parameters.

+### Create Regex Waf Rules

+This custom resource allows create/update/delete match regex rules.

+handler: `waf_regex/handler.lambda_handler`
+runtime:  `python3.6`

+Required parameters:

+- `RegexPatterns` - List format, regex pattern to match.
+- `Type` - The part of the web request that you want AWS WAF to search for a specified string
+- `Data` - Data such as when the value of Type is HEADER , enter the name of the header that you want AWS WAF to search, for example, User-Agent or Referer
+- `Transform` - Text transformations eliminate some of the unusual formatting that attackers use in web requests in an effort to bypass AWS WAF.